-- REVISED 1.
-The school jurisdictions designated to provide Regional Educational Consulting Services will submit a budget (Form 09AE6.2) to the School Finance Branch by June 30, indicating projected expenditures and revenues for the services for the upcoming school year.
+- 1. The school jurisdictions designated to provide Regional Educational Consulting Services will submit a budget (Form 10AE6.2) to the School Finance Branch by June 30, indicating projected expenditures and revenues for the services for the upcoming school year.
 School jurisdictions will be allowed to retain any surpluses to help offset future expenses or deficits.
 The budgeted expenditures shall not exceed the total revenues projected, including any surplus funds from previous years.
-Alberta Education will not fund any deficits. - 2.
-The designated school jurisdictions will provide, to the School Finance Branch, a financial statement of the actual revenues and expenditures associated with the provision of services on or before November 30 of each year for the previous school year.
+Alberta Education will not fund any deficits. - School jurisdictions designated to provide Regional Educational Consulting Services will submit a financial statement of the actual revenues and expenditures on Form 10AE6.2 with the required schedules on or before November 30 of each year for the previous school year.